andracs/bridging-sustainability/manuscript/6-Not-quite-sustainable-hardware-and-IT-operations.md

 When considering what has proven to be sustainable in the long term, we can take inspiration from farming systems that have worked for millennia, such as the cultivation of dates, figs and grapes.
 These crops have been cultivated for generations in the right climate zones without depleting natural resources.
 In this spirit, we can imagine what a fully sustainable smartphone could look like in the future - as a thought experiment for circular hardware production.

 For a computer to be truly sustainable, the raw materials used must be renewable in a continuous cycle, year after year.
 An ideal sustainable phone could be biodegradable, which would ensure that it does not become waste even if left in nature.
 Alternatively, an effective deposit system could be implemented, like we know from bottles, where a deposit on phones would create an incentive to return and reuse all components.
 This would ensure that raw materials are recycled efficiently and reduce the need for new extraction.

 The production process would have to be based entirely on renewable energy sources and all resources such as raw materials and water would have to be recycled with high efficiency.
 Today, a cell phone requires over 60 different minerals that are transported globally before being assembled into a finished product.
 Unfortunately, these raw materials are rarely recycled and often end up as waste in landfills around the world.

 A fully sustainable phone could potentially consist of components that can be grown and recycled locally.
 While this may seem utopian, there is already research underway aimed at developing organic computers.
 These research projects are exploring the possibility of creating computers based on organic materials such as fungi, DNA or cultured nerve cells.
-Although these "computers" are still at a very early stage, comparable to the first primitive calculators, they show that it is possible to implement basic computational and logic circuits with organic materials (Hu 2023).
+Although these "computers" are still at a very early stage, comparable to the first primitive calculators, they show that it is possible to implement basic computational and logic circuits with organic materials ([Hu 2023](https://www.popsci.com/technology/unconventional-computing-lab-mushroom/)).

 It is clear that we must evolve our current technology and direct future information technology towards sustainable hardware solutions.
 If we continue with our current approach, we risk running out of the essential raw materials that our current technology relies on.

-Lo-fi computing , low carbon computing, collapse informatics What we are really asking is whether there can be a place for computing and networking technology in a world where humans contribute to the well-being of the biosphere instead of destroying it?
-And if so, how?
-(Permacomputing  2024 )
+## Lo-fi computing, low carbon computing, collapse informatics
+*"What we are truly asking is whether or not there can be a place for computer and network technology in a world where humans contribute to the well-being of the biosphere rather than destroy it?
+And if yes, how?"
+(Permacomputing  2024)*

 There must be room for information technology in a sustainable future.
 The discussion about the sustainability of IT itself has long been overshadowed by notions of the sustainability benefits that IT is thought to be a prerequisite or guarantor of.

-In the following you can read about various movements in IT and computer science that focus on the sustainability of technology itself.
-There are many terms for the class of movements that focus on this; permacomputing , lo-fi computing, junkyard computing, collapse informatics, etc.  They are at a different end of the spectrum than, for example, Microsoft and OpenAI's plans for the $100 billion "Stargaze" supercomputer (Moss 2024).
+Let's dicuss movements in IT and computer science that focus on the sustainability of technology itself.
+There are many terms for the class of movements that focus on this; *permacomputing, lo-fi computing, junkyard computing, collapse informatics, etc.*  They are at a different end of the spectrum than, for example, Microsoft and OpenAI's plans for the $100 billion "Stargaze" supercomputer ([Moss 2024](https://www.datacenterdynamics.com/en/news/microsoft-openai-consider-100bn-5gw-stargate-ai-data-center-report/)).
 That computer is planned to be powered by nuclear energy, will rely on an advanced social structure and will of course be built by elite engineers with modern and innovative materials.
 Lo-fi computing is a completely different story.

 Low carbon computing is a response to the high energy consumption of IT and the projected energy consumption of information technology in the future.
 It is estimated to be about twice as high as it is now, and three to four times higher by 2040.
 The only thing to do is to start "treating computational resources as finite and precious, to be used only when necessary and as efficiently as possible.
-As we have also seen in the GREENER principles, we need frugal computing [frugal computing ], where we can achieve comparable results for less energy."
-(Vanderbauwhede 2023)
+As we have also seen in the GREENER principles, we need frugal computing , where we can achieve comparable results for less energy." ([Vanderbauwhede 2023](http://arxiv.org/abs/2303.06642))

 The vision for low carbon computing is to increase the durability of future IT, so that future IT uses virtually no energy.
 In practice, this means:

-•	That we need to design systems to extend the lifetime of devices.
+- That we need to design systems to extend the lifetime of devices.
-•	That we need software development strategies that address the above - especially technical debt - i.e. expenses created by complex approaches that are likely to add costs in the future.
+- That we need software development strategies that address the above - especially technical debt - i.e. expenses created by complex approaches that are likely to add costs in the future.
 The answer to this is simpler, but more robust, software.
-•	Increased focus on information security.
+- Increased focus on information security.
-•	Increased focus on data science efficiency across the entire system.
+- Increased focus on data science efficiency across the entire system.

 These visions do not only depend on engineering expertise.
-Permacomputing .net - a wiki on digitization using permaculture principles - describes a number of digital principles that show care for the earth and people.
+[Permacomputing.net](https://permacomputing.net/) - a wiki on digitization using permaculture principles - describes a number of digital principles that show care for the earth and people.
 These include repair, reuse and "design for disassembly", i.e. planning for technical artifacts to be disassembled at the end of their life.
 There is also a focus on limiting the number of dependencies and minimizing the use of "pseudo-simplicity", i.e. avoiding features that hide complexity from the user (hiding complexity does not make it disappear).

 There are a number of ethical principles for permacomputing: being transparent about the code you use, avoiding centralization, recognizing diversity and avoiding monocultures, and not taking infrastructure for granted!
 The guiding principles are: availability, compatibility, efficiency, flexibility and robustness.
 Robustness means that the machine can handle power outages, an offline-first approach that requires little maintenance.